 Cultural values will be managed proactively to protect those values known to Queensland Parks and Wildlife Service, (QPWS).
-Informal ad-hoc local consultation, collaboration and relationships with Traditional Owners and Indigenous stakeholders will be undertaken as required to progress specific issues and programs.
+Informal ad hoc local consultation, collaboration and relationships with Traditional Owners and Indigenous stakeholders will be undertaken as required to progress specific issues and programs.

 This park currently has low levels of infrequent visitor use and provides a few relatively undeveloped visitor sites.
 Visitors are unlikely to encounter a ranger on site during their visit.
 Current and future recreational opportunities will require that visitors have a high level of self-sufficiency and are primarily responsible for their own personal safety.
-There is no visitor infrastructure; however there is a network of park management tracks which may be suitable for four wheel driving.

-Informal ad-hoc consultation with community stakeholders will be undertaken on specific issues of park management.
+Informal ad hoc consultation with community stakeholders will be undertaken on specific issues of park management.